 outside God and my Family -KARATE and our Students.

-My Karate comes with over 48 years old with training
+My Karate comes with over 42 years with training

 with some of the best Martial Artist on the Planet.
 It was